wavefrontHQ/docs/pages/doc/integrations_custom_app_metrics_howto.md

   * **Metric Registrar** -- A **pull-based** model based on the **Prometheus metrics format.**
   * **Wavefront Service Broker** -- A **push-based** model where applications send metrics directly to a Wavefront proxy.

-**We recommend the Metric Registrar approach** as a simpler and more predictable pattern, but teams may choose either option.
-Both have drawbacks, and for some workloads only the push method can be used in practice.
+The **Metric Registrar** model is recommended, because it is a simpler and more predictable pattern, but you can choose either option.
+Both models have drawbacks, and for some workloads only the push-based model can be used in practice.

-## Push vs Pull Models Generally
+## Push vs Pull Models Overview

 The “pull” or “scrape” model has gained popularity in recent years.
 The typical pull-based design involves hosting an HTTP route on your server, typically at `/metrics`, which exposes custom metrics.
 Another process periodically fetches the response from that route and transforms it into metrics within a metric store.